What is the danger of a soporous state? Soporous state: description, causes, duration

 It can occur against the background of asphyxia (suffocation, as a result of which the human body does not receive the required amount of oxygen, in parallel with which the level of carbon dioxide in the tissues increases).

-The second reason for hypoxia and the development of a soporous state against its background is heart disease associated with severe insufficiency and stagnant processes.
+The second reason for hypoxia and the development of a soporous state against its background is heart disease associated with severe failure and congestive processes.

-The main reason for the development of a soporous state in stroke is a violation of the work of cerebral vessels.
-Pathology can have varying degrees of damage to the brain functions of a sick person up to the necrosis of brain cells.
+The main reason for the development of a stuporous state during a stroke is a disruption of the functioning of the cerebral vessels.
+Pathology can have varying degrees of damage to the brain functions of a sick person, up to the death of brain cells.

-Unfortunately, sopor can develop not only during acute manifestations, but also during rehabilitation measures.
-Ignoring pathological condition leads to the transition of the stupor into a coma.
+Unfortunately, stupor can develop not only during the period of acute manifestations, but also during rehabilitation measures.
+Ignoring pathological condition leads to the transition of stupor to coma.

 Important!
-On the background ischemic stroke the consciousness of a person is not so disturbed, more often it does not reach the sopor.
-The main manifestation is stun.
+On the background ischemic stroke a person’s consciousness is not so disturbed; more often it does not reach the point of stupor.
+The main manifestation is stunning.

 Other reasons